A. Introduction

 Parking Restrictions:

-* Parking is only allowed in designated parking spaces; parking on grassed areas, natural areas prohibited.
+• Parking is only allowed in designated parking spaces; Parking on grassed areas, natural areas prohibited.

-* All roadsides (shoulders) are closed to parking and stopping.
+• All Roadsides (shoulders) are closed to parking and stopping

-* Parking after park hours requires a permit
+• Parking after park hours requires permit.

 Justification: Parking restrictions are in place for park resources and visitor safety.
 Roadside parking damages road shoulders and creates safety hazards for vehicle traffic and pedestrians.
 Illegal parking damages resources and creates unsafe conditions.

-Canarsie Pier is closed to carpooling, mass transit and commuter parking.
+• Canarsie Pier is closed to carpooling, mass transit and commuter parking.
 Parking is for park visitor use only.

 Justification: Use by commuters would limit access for park visitors.